Kashafrud River

-The Kashafrud or Kashafrud River originates in the Hezar Masjed Mountains in Razavi Khorasan Province in northeast of Iran.
-After passing from the vicinity of the cities of Radkan and Chenaran in Razavi Khorasan Province and then passing north and east of the city of Mashhad, the Kashfrud joins the Harirud River at the frontier of Iran and Turkmenistan.
+The Kashafrud (کشفرود), also Kashafrud River, originates in the Hezar Masjed Mountains in Razavi Khorasan province, northeastern Iran.
+After passing from the vicinity of the cities of Radkan and Chenaran in Razavi Khorasan and then passing north and east of the city of Mashhad, the Kashfrud joins the Harirud River at the frontier of Iran and Turkmenistan.

 Geography

 The Kashafrud is 240 km long and originates from the mountain ranges of Hezar Masjed and Binalood.

 The main town on the river is the city of Mashhad.
 The town of Tus is also on the river.

 The river is used for irrigation, and its valley has been known since the Middle Ages for its fertility.

 History

 Alexander the Great passed through the valley of the Kashaf River.

-The Arabs entered the valley in 650AD.
+The Arabs entered the valley in 650 AD.

 Sultan Abu Said built a dam on the river.

-The Geographer Al-Tusi was from the Kashafrud valley.
-The army of Genghis Khan attacked the region of the Kashafrud in 1220AD.
+The geographer Al-Tusi was from the Kashafrud valley.
+The army of Genghis Khan attacked the region of the Kashafrud in 1220 AD.